Reports of shooting at Mercy Hospital in Chicago, police on scene

-CHICAGO — A gunman opened fire Monday at a Chicago hospital, wounding at least four people, including a police officer and a hospital employee, authorities said.
+CHICAGO — A gunman opened fire Monday at a Chicago hospital, killing four people including a police officer.

+According the Associated Press, the medical examiner says it has been notified of four deaths from the shooting that took place at Mercy Hospital on the city's South Side.

 A police spokesman said the gunman was dead, but it was not immediately clear if he took his own life or was killed by police.